 Why We Love This Recipe For Thai Coconut Lime Grilled Skirt Steak

-This healthy skirt steak recipe is great for entertaining, as I can promise you any friend or family member will be very impressed by the flavor.
+This healthy skirt steak is a great recipe for entertaining, as I can promise you any friend or family member will be very impressed by the flavor.
 I’d serve it with a side of roasted broccolini or broccoli and fluffy jasmine rice.
 I also often serve it with lime wedges, toasted peanuts and a generous drizzle of Sriracha on top.
+Some thinly sliced Thai chilis would also be delicious.

 Recipe Highlights

-• Once the steak is marinated, you only need about 8 minutes of total cooking time.
+- Once you have the marinated steak, you only need about 8 minutes of total cooking time.

 Key Ingredients For This Recipe

-• Coconut Sugar: This you can often find in the baking aisle.
-If you can’t find it for some reason, use brown sugar instead.
+- Coconut Sugar: This you can often find in the baking aisle.
+If you can’t find it for some reason, use brown sugar, agave or maple syrup instead.

-• Ginger Root: Fresh ginger is best for recipes like these.
+- Ginger Root: Fresh ginger is best for recipes like these.
 You can easily grate it with a microplane.
 If you don’t feel like grating it yourself though, you can get frozen pre-grated ginger cubes from Trader Joe’s.
+Or simply mince the ginger by hand with a sharp knife.

-• Skirt Steak: Skirt steak is flavorful, inexpensive, and easy to prepare if you keep a few things in mind.
+- Skirt Steak: Skirt steak is flavorful, inexpensive, and easy to prepare if you keep a few things in mind.
 It’s very thin, so it is easy to overcook it.
 And you have to cut it across the grain to make sure it isn’t too tough.
 Don’t worry, I am here to walk you through it.
-I would also recommend buying grass-fed skirt steak, if possible.

 Step-by-Step Instructions to Make This Thai Skirt Steak